Frequently Asked Questions on Weights and Measures

 9. How often should we have our weighing or measuring instrument re-verified?

-You are encouraged to send your weighing or measuring instrument for re-verification every year or whenever the instrument is not working properly.
+You are required to send your weighing or measuring instrument for re-verification minimally every year, or whenever the instrument is not working properly.
 A verification seal and ACCURACY Label would be affixed on the verified instrument.
 The ACCURACY Label is valid for a period of 12 months immediately following the month in which it is affixed.

-Please note that it is an offence if the verification seal on the instrument is found to be tampered with.
+Please note that it is an offence to use instruments with invalid ACCURACY Label, and/ or if the verification seal on the instrument is found to be tampered with.
 If the verification seal is found broken, you are required to send your instruments for reverification immediately.